SoftwareHeritage/swh-web/docs/uri-scheme-browse-origin.rst

 .. http:get:: /browse/origin/(origin_type)/url/(origin_url)/directory/[(path)/]

-    HTML view for browsing the content of a directory reachable from the root directory (including itself) associated to the latest visit of a SWH origin.
+    HTML view for browsing the content of a directory reachable from the root directory (including itself) associated to the latest full visit of a SWH origin.

     The content of the directory is first sorted in lexicographical order and the sub-directories are displayed before the regular files.